BrightOcansey/node-ipg-connect/README.md

     sandbox: true                              // Set to 'true' for testing and 'false' for Live- Use the correct test or live credentials
 });

-Please visit the <a href="https://github.com/BrightOcansey/node-ipg-connect/wiki/Node-IPG-Connect">Wiki page </a> to learn how to build IPG Connect payment app using Nodejs and Express with the node-ipg-connect module.
+Please visit the [Wiki page](https://github.com/BrightOcansey/node-ipg-connect/wiki/Node-IPG-Connect") to learn how to build IPG Connect payment app using Nodejs and Express with the node-ipg-connect module.